 Works Cited entries contain all the information that someone needs to follow up your source.

-Works Cited entry for a book
+Works Cited example for a book:

-Works Cited entry for a journal
+Works Cited example for a journal article:

 Email your questions to our friendly library staff.